nnako/dotfiles/README.md

 When you cloned this repository as "dotfiles" as your own repository, every *common* installations will run fine and create my favorite development environment on your computer.
 It consists of the following components:

-* expand SD card to provide full capacity
+* expand SD card to provide full capacity (requires a reboot)

+after the restart, please just re-enter the command lines you see above.
+Then...

 * hardware configuration (choice of language,...)
 * update of common packages and RPi packages
 * installation of python2 and python3 versions under `/opt/python...`